Inside Naughty Dog's Development Challenges

 Naughty Dog faced another round of significant overtime in 2025.
 This phase included:

 This situation was reportedly a consequence of meeting internal deadlines and producing a demo for a PlayStation milestone review.
-These reviews are critical checkpoints in game development, ensuring financial and project timelines remain on track.
+These reviews are critical checkpoints in game development, keeping financial and project timelines on track.

 Work Culture and Output